 - Pain and suffering

-- Perhaps other items of damages
+- And other potential damages

 Can I win punitive damages?